 , where 63c4a803 is the hash of the first backup commit.

-Interactive rebase with fixup and squash might be useful to correct glaring mistakes before they are pushed elsewhere, but rewriting history like this is not sustainable as a general strategy for shared repositories because the process is error-prone and is based on how well everyone on the team follows the instructions to reset their copies of the repository.
+Interactive rebase with fixup and squash might be useful to correct glaring mistakes before they are pushed to a remote repository or for keeping a record of changes during lengthy development, but rewriting history like this is not sustainable as a general strategy for shared repositories because this process is error-prone and is based on how well everyone on the team follows the instructions to reset their copies of the repository.

 Rewriting history in team repositories also negates testing that was done against affected commits because one would have to build all packages from those commits again and confirm that everything works exactly the same way as before.
 New commits also will have new commit hashes, which means all existing commit references in the issue tracking system and other integrations, such as build artifact management, package management, etc., will be broken and some will be harder to fix than others.

-In a word, if you checked in a key to your AWS account or a credit card number or a 500MB framework and pushed the changes, it may be worth going through the trouble of fixing-up the bad commit, but otherwise don't let that crooked branch or poorly structured commit bother you too much and it will eventually fade into oblivion, as long as you do not keep piling up new ones.
+In a word, if you checked in a key to your AWS account or a credit card number or a 500MB framework and pushed the changes, it may be worth going through the trouble of fixing-up the bad commit, but otherwise don't let that crooked branch or poorly structured commit bother you too much after it ends up in a shared remote repository and it will eventually fade into oblivion, as long as you do not keep piling up new ones.

 Squash commit is just one tool in a source control toolbox and it definitely has its uses when one needs to throw away unwanted commits.
 Applying it universally for all incoming changes will lose some of specifics about the feature development process and may require source repository integrations configured to ignore feature branches, so only squashed commits trigger notifications and generate various commit-related links.

-If a simpler commit topology with larger and more finalized changes is your goal, then squash commits will work for you.
+If a simpler commit topology with larger and more finalized changes is your goal, then squash commits of feature branches will work for you.
 In fact, you might be even better off using a separate code review system, which will produce the same topology, but those systems will do a much better job at maintaining intermediate patches with all details, compared to most repository hosting services.
-Otherwise, focusing on producing self-contained commits and sticking with merge commits will go a long way with code reviews, issue tracking, patching, testing, historical digging and a bunch of other code things we do.
+Otherwise, focusing on producing self-contained commits and sticking with merge commits will go a long way with code reviews, issue tracking, patching, testing, historical digging and a bunch of other development activities.

 Diagrams in this post are created with app.diagrams.net.